-Are you thinking of setting out on your own and launching a business?
-Entrepreneurship can…
+Are you thinking of setting out on your own and starting your own business?
+Entrepreneurship…

 World of Freelancers contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.